 Lester replied that “the information in the letter you refer to is correct.”

-So, in a piece that reminds us — without, you know, naming names— how news organizations’ coverage of crack and babies hasn’t been particularly careful (or, it’s looking like, accurate), the Times isn’t particularly careful (or accurate) in its caption?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+So, in a piece that reminds us — without, you know, naming names— how news organizations’ coverage of crack and babies hasn’t been particularly careful (or, it’s looking like, accurate), the Times isn’t particularly careful (or accurate) in its caption?Liz Cox Barrett is a writer at CJR.